jaxon-php/jaxon-yii/README.md

 If there is a namespace associated, the `app.namespace` option should be set accordingly.
 The `app.namespace` option must be explicitely set to `null`, `false` or an empty string if there is no namespace.

+By default, the Jaxon classes are located in the `@app/jaxon` dir of the Yii application, and the associated namespace is `\Jaxon\App`.

-This is a simple example of Jaxon class, located at `@app/jaxon/HelloWorld.php`.
+This is a simple example of a Jaxon class, located at `@app/jaxon/HelloWorld.php`.

 ```php
 namespace Jaxon\App;